Parents Outraged After School Gives Fifth Graders Survey About Sexual History, Preference, And Gender Identity

 Beach went on to read the questions on the document that her daughter brought home.

 “Have you been in a romantic relationship? ” she read.
-“By romantic relationship we mean more than friends like having a partner for planned events like a school dance, going to the movies or having a sexual partner?”
+“By romantic relationship we mean more than friends, like having a partner for planned events like a school dance, going to the movies or having a sexual partner?”

 She added that other questions asked about gender identity and sexual preference.

-According to NBC 5, Beach insisted that she had no issue with these issues being discussed with her child but maintained that the wording of the questions was not suitable for kids in fifth grade.
+According to NBC 5, Beach insisted that she had no concern about these issues being discussed with her child, but maintained that the wording of the questions was not suitable for kids in fifth grade.

 “My daughter is 10.
 So are all the other kids who took this,” she said.
-“A sexual partner at 10 years old would be called sexual abuse.” she added.
+“A sexual partner at 10 years old would be called sexual abuse,” she added.

 The survey was conducted by an organization called WISE.
 A representative of the group said that the questions were created in collaboration with a research team from the University Of New Hampshire.
 The article on NBC 5’s website made no mention of the purpose of the research and how it will be used.

-“I would want a child to be completely secure in who they are before having to fill this (survey) out and wondering if they did it right, or feeling ashamed of it in any way.
+“I would want a child to be completely secure in who they are before having to fill this (survey) out and wondering if they did it right, or feeling ashamed of it in any way,” Beach said.

 Students were reportedly told that filling out the survey was not mandatory but Beach says that she did not receive a notice from the school informing her of this.
 A researcher told NBC 5 that the survey was given to students despite the lack of explicit parental consent because Vermont allows “passive consent” rules to apply in situations like this.